-The guiding value for the drinking amount is 1 L per day for primary school children and up to 1.5 L per day for secondary school children.
-In some situations, the body needs more fluid, for example in very hot or extremely cold weather or during physical activity like sports - then an additional 0.5 to 1 L of water per hour may be necessary.
+The guiding value for the drinking amount for children at the age of 1 to under 7 years is about 0.8 to 1 L per day.
+In some situations, the body needs more fluid, for example in very hot or extremely cold weather or during physical activity like sports.

 Avoiding bottled water contributes to climate protection.
 Tap water offers a climate-friendly and at the same time cost-saving alternative, as packaging materials and transport routes are no longer required.
-Caffeinated beverages like unsweetened black or green tea and coffee are calorie-free beverages that add to the fluid balance.
-However, due to their caffeine content, they are not an optimal choice.